 A student whose cumulative Simpson University GPA falls at 1.84 or below will be academically disqualified from continuing in the program and will not be registered for future courses.
 Academically disqualified students may apply for readmission to the program after a lapse of one semester.
 For example, if a student is academically disqualified at the end of the fall semester, he/she may reapply during the spring semester to re-enter the program during the summer semester.
 Reapplication must include a letter, addressed to the Degree Completion Admissions Committee, of no fewer than 1000 words in which he/she gives evidence of self-awareness in terms of what prevented him or her from being successful, a description of the plan or supports that have been put into place to address previous barriers to success, and what steps the student has taken during his or her absence from school to demonstrate readiness to complete the degree if readmitted.
-The student's application for readmission will be reviewed by the Degree Completion Admissions Committee Policy and Procedures.)
+The student's application for readmission will be reviewed by the Degree Completion Admissions Committee who will render a decision.
+(See Degree Completion Admissions Committee Policy and Procedures.)